Randolph M. Cooley, Merchants' Express Line of Clipper Ships for San Francisco, New York: Nesbitt & Co., between 1853 and 1865? Catalog record

-Small, colorful advertising cards were first used during the 1849 gold rush by ship owners to promote passage from the east coast to the west coast of the United States.
+Ship owners produced small, colorful advertising cards during the 1849 gold rush to promote passage from the east coast to the west coast of the United States.
 Employees of the shipping companies distributed these cards, now known as clipper ship cards, to commission merchants and exporters as soon as a ship's schedule was determined.

-Although most of the sailing cards advertised the departures of clipper ships from the east coast to San Francisco, other ports around the world were included in the ships' itineraries.
-The onset of steam transportation both by rail and sea caused the decline of the fleets of clipper ships.
-The cards were primarily printed by three printing firms: Nesbitt & Company and Watson & Clark of New York and John H. Bufford of Boston.
+Most of the sailing cards advertised the departures of clipper ships from the east coast to San Francisco; however, other ports around the world were also represented.
+Clipper ship fleets declined with the onset of steam transportation both by rail and sea.
+The cards were primarily produced by three printing firms: Nesbitt & Company and Watson & Clark of New York and John H. Bufford of Boston.
 Generally, the cards were printed on one side of a piece of glossy card stock measuring 4" x 6 1/2" inches.

 Access

-The collection is fully digitized and cataloged online in the General Library Catalog.
+Some of the collection is digitized and cataloged online in the General Catalog.
 Select the "scanned image available here" link available in each catalog record to view and download images.

 Resources